TinkerTools/tinker-hp/README.md

 Current development version: 1.3 (CPUs + multi-GPUs)

-All releases of the Tinker-HP are now being performed on Github.
+All releases of the Tinker-HP code are now being performed on Github.
 For news, benchmarks and additional tutorials, please visit the Tinker-HP website http://tinker-hp.ip2ct.upmc.fr/   (new website design to appear)

 Tinker-HP is a CPUs and GPUs based, multi-precision, MPI massively parallel package dedicated to long polarizable molecular dynamics simulations and to polarizable QM/MM.
 Tinker-HP is an evolution of the popular Tinker package that conserves it simplicity of use but brings new